 These days, short fiction for kids is a thriving corner of the market.
 In recent years, there’s been a noticeable increase in the number of successful middle grade and young adult anthologies being published, including groundbreaking New York Times Bestsellers like BLACK BOY JOY, and critically acclaimed award-winners like A PHOENIX FIRST MUST BURN and RURAL VOICES.
 In addition, there is a small but growing pool of online and print publications catering specifically to stories for young readers, while many adult publications have grown more open to accepting stories that appeal to both adults and young readers alike.

 Nevertheless, I’ve found that many children’s writers remain intimidated by short stories or unsure of where and how to begin writing them.
-That’s why Nora Shalaway Carpenter and I will be teaching an introductory webinar on the form later this spring (see below for details).
 Have you ever written a short story?
 If not, here are five good reasons you ought to give it a try:

 1. Short stories offer an ideal place to learn the craft of fiction.